 Physical fitness lowers heart disease risk

-The CDC reports that heart disease is the number one cause of death for most people in the United States.
+The that heart disease is the number one cause of death for most people in the United States.
 Every year, close to 525,000 Americans have their first heart attack.
 In addition, 210,000 who have already experienced a heart attack have another.

 Regular physical activity can lower your blood pressure.
 It can also improve your cholesterol levels.
 The AHA recommends 40 minutes of moderate to vigorous physical activity 3 to 4 times per week.
 In addition, a recent study suggests aerobic and dynamic resistance exercise are effective alternative approaches to lowering blood pressure.